ibm-cloud-docs/vpc/vsi-profile-details-accelerated.md

 {: #amd-mi300x-profiles}

 The AMD MI300X accelerated virtual server profiles are built atop 192 GB OAM-based AMD Instinct™ MI300X Accelerators.
 These accelerators are tuned for AI workloads, including inferencing and fine tuning.
 The solution is paired with the 5th Generation Intel® Xeon® Scalable processors.

+AMD MI300X accelerated virtual server profiles are available for select customers.
+Create a [support case](/docs/account?topic=account-open-case&interface=ui) if you are interested in purchasing and using this offering.
+{: preview}

 ### Operating systems
 {: #amd-mi300x-os}